 Our Mission, Your Future

-The mission of the Department of Agricultural and Extension Education is to prepare agricultural professionals to teach, lead, and serve.
+The mission of the Agricultural and Extension Education Program is to prepare agricultural professionals to teach, lead, and serve.

 Visit our webpages to see how we develop the new generation of professionals in agricultural education, extension, and agricultural science.
 Our mission is your future!